kenneth4729/PCLU-WRO-FUTURE-ENGINEER-/README.md

 ## 6.1 Walls

-## 6.2 Lines
+## 6.2 Open challenge
+For the

-## 6.3 Open challenge
+## 6.3 Obstacle challenge
-For the open challenge we use obstacle avoidant sensors to detect the inner and outer wall.
-Once the robot detetcs the walls it will calibrate the values of the walls and automatically move itself to the center.
+In the obtacle challenge we use an open MV camera this helps us to detects the green and red obstacles.
+Once the robot detects an obstacle it will
-The robot will run for three laps and stops on where it starts.
-This sensors helps the robot not to bump on the walls

-## 6.4 Obstacle challenge

 # 7.0 Parking strategy